ritaorion/node-express-handlebars-starter-template/README.md

 This template provides a super minimal scaffolding for a basic node.js/express application.
 Save a little time spining up a new app by cloning this repo.

+- Handlebars
-- Handlebars.
+- Dotenv
-- Dotenv.
+- Morgan
-- Morgan.
+- Express Session

 By default application is served over port 3000.
 You can change this in /config/config.env

 ## Installation